37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Nazgûl.

-Why it stumps people: Fell beasts are what the Nazgûl ride, and the two get tangled constantly.
+Here is the tangle: Fell beasts are what the Nazgûl ride, so the rider and the mount swap constantly.
 Crebain are Sauron’s spy birds.
 Balrogs are ancient demons of fire.
-The confusion runs deep because Tolkien stacked multiple terrifying servants into overlapping scenes.
+Tolkien stacked these terrors into the same scenes, and they blur the moment you try to name one.

 6. Who is Frodo’s loyal gardener friend?
 (Easy)